 Dive Theory

-Mock Exam C
+Practice Exam C

 PADI Instructor Development

-Please click the link and BUY all 3 complete IDC revision packs that includes lots of revision documents and 11 practice mock exams, the exams include all the questions and answers you will need to revise to PASS the PADI IDC
+Please click the link and BUY all 3 complete IDC revision packs that includes lots of revision documents and 11 practice exams, the exams include all the questions and answers you will need to revise to PASS the PADI IDC

 Constants used for Dive Theory Exams